perfanalytics/pose2sim/README.md

 ### Retrieve the folder structure
   1. Open a terminal, enter `pip show pose2sim`, report package location. \
-     Copy this path and go to the Demo folder with `cd <path>\pose2sim\Demo`.
+     Copy this path and do `cd <path>\pose2sim`.
-  2. Copy this folder wherever you like, and rename it as you wish.
+  2. Copy the `S00_Demo_Session` folder wherever you like, and rename it as you wish.
-  3. The rest of the tutorial will explain to you how to populate the `Calibration` and `videos` folders, edit the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo/S01_Empty_Session/Config.toml) files, and run each Pose2Sim step.
+  3. The rest of the tutorial will explain to you how to populate the `Calibration` and `videos` folders, edit the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/S00_Demo_Session/Config.toml) files, and run each Pose2Sim step.

 </br>